Keio University

 Hiroki Akamatsu

-Affiliated Schools High School Teacher, Baseball Team Manager
+High School Teacher, Baseball Club Director

 2023/05/09

 After that, home base remained distant for both teams, and the game reached the critical top of the ninth inning at 1-0.
 Finally, "Wakaki-chi" echoed through Koshien.
-Lead-off hitter Aita Nobusue reached base with a hit to right-center.
+Lead-off Aita Nobusue reached base with a hit to right field.
 The Sendai Ikuei bench switched to pitcher Yuda, but Watanabe (Ikoi) executed a sacrifice bunt to expand the chance to one out and second base.
-Here, pinch-hitter Hideki Adachi was sent in for Oyake, who had continued to pitch well.
-Adachi was the trump card who had hit a timely hit as a pinch-hitter in the Autumn Kanto Tournament.
-Adachi targeted the first-pitch slider that Yuda favors and successfully hit a single to center to tie the game.
-In the bottom half, Kiichi Matsui, who came on in relief, faced a crisis with one out and runners on first and second, but he retired the following batters, and the game entered a 10th-inning tiebreak.
+Here, pinch hitter Hideki Adachi was sent in for Otake, who had continued to pitch well.
+He is the trump card who also hit a timely hit as a pinch hitter in the Autumn Kanto Tournament.
+Adachi targeted the first-pitch slider that Yuda specializes in and successfully hit a single to center to tie the score.
+In the bottom of the inning, the replacement Kiichi Matsui faced a crisis with runners on first and second and one out, but he retired the following batters, and the game entered a 10th-inning tie-break.

 I would like to express my heartfelt gratitude to the Keio University Cheerleading Team, the brass band, the Girls' High School baton club, the faculty and staff, the Hiyoshi Club members, parents, Keio students, Keio University alumni, and all Keio fans for fighting to the end on the best stage, against the best opponent, and with the best support.
 However, there is still an enormous difference between victory and defeat.
-I would be most grateful if those who watched this game felt even a little of what the Juku High School Baseball Team aims for, but unfortunately, those memories will gradually fade.
-As Hideki Kuriyama, the manager who led Samurai Japan to their first WBC championship in three tournaments the day after our defeat, said, "History is the history of winners, so if you don't win through, it won't be conveyed to people."
-A good fight or a narrow defeat is not enough to "overturn common sense and change high school baseball."
-To make the high school baseball we aim for—which exists as a "heretical" presence—into the "orthodoxy," our "Challenge" will continue.
+I would be grateful if those who watched this game felt even a little of what the Juku High School Baseball Club aims for, but unfortunately, those memories will gradually fade.
+As Manager Hideki Kuriyama, who led Samurai Japan to their first WBC championship in three tournaments the day after our defeat, said, "History is the history of winners, so if you don't win through, it won't be conveyed to people."
+A brave fight or a narrow defeat is not enough to "overturn common sense and change high school baseball."
+To make the high school baseball we aim for—which exists as a "heretical" presence—into the "orthodox," our "Challenge" will continue.

-*Affiliations and titles are as of the time this magazine was published.
+*Affiliations and titles are as of the time of publication.